 The right answer depends on stage, ad spend complexity, and operating margin headroom.
 Five buckets.

 The Polar Analytics Shopify App's $750/month floor consumes most of your operating profit at this stage.
-PodVector at $29/month gives you accurate Printify and Printful supplier costs plus Victor for plain-English queries.
-Pick PodVector.
+PodVector AI at $29/month gives you accurate Printify and Printful supplier costs plus Victor for plain-English queries.
+Pick PodVector AI.

 $300K–$1M/month Shopify GMV, multi-channel: evaluate both